 PAX Era | A Vape Pen Shining Star

 PAX is one of the few manufacturers to have a popular loose leaf vaporizer and a Vape Pen.
-The PAX Era is one of the most popular vape cartridge pens for oils and PAX utilizes proprietary cartridges for this vaporizer ; meaning you have to PAX cartridges with the PAX Era.
-The Prefill Cartridge market offers more revenue potential and it has been reported to us from our inside sources that this is a significantly more important and growing segment of their product line up than the dry herb PAX 2 and PAX 3 Vaporizers.
-Just as PAX dropped the focus on their e-cigarettes in 2012, it seems that they are focusing more on their Era Pen and how they can break more into the commodity space instead of just the hardware.
+The PAX Era is one of the most popular vape cartridge pens for oils and PAX utilizes proprietary cartridges for this vaporizer ; meaning you have to use PAX approved cartridges with the PAX Era.
+The Prefill Cartridge market offers more revenue potential and it has been reported to us from our inside sources at PAX that this is a significantly more important and growing segment of their product line up than the dry herb PAX 2 and PAX 3 Vaporizers.
+Just as PAX dropped the focus on their e-cigarettes in 2012, it seems that they are focusing more on their Era Pen and how they can break further into the commodity space instead of just the hardware.

 PAX Vaporizer Durability

 PAX Vaporizers last a long time.
 PAX Labs makes a superior product.
 Yes they are made in China , but so are alot of things.
 When you make something in China with high quality inputs, good management and quality control measures you can pump out a great product.
 I mean come on the Iphone is made in China.
 The PAX and Firefly Vaporizers are the highest quality vaporizers I have seen pumped out in China.
-Yes Storz & Bickel make way better vaporizers in Germany, but that is a totally different tangent.
+Yes, Storz & Bickel make way better vaporizers in Germany, but that is a totally different tangent.

 In 2019 To the Cloud Vapor Store acquired a slew of PAX 1 Mouthpieces and Oven Lids from PAX Labs.
 These replacement parts for their first generation vaporizer were some of our best sellers, which means that 8 years since the release, people were still using their PAX 1 Vaporizer.
 The logic being people who have a PAX 1 do not need a PAX 4 if they are still content with the original.